-A regular employee of a W-2 work-training provider/employer may file a complaint with the local JCCC if the employee believes that s/he or another employee was unlawfully terminated to create a vacancy for a person in a W-2 employment position, i.e., TJ, CSJ or W-2 T placement, or if the employee believes that a person in a W-2 employment position has been unlawfully placed in a vacancy created by a labor dispute.
+A regular employee of a W-2 work-training provider/employer may file a complaint with the local JCCC if the employee believes that s/he or another employee was unlawfully terminated to create a vacancy for a person in a W-2 employment position, i.e., TEMP, CSJ, or W-2 T placement, or if the employee believes that a person in a W-2 employment position has been unlawfully placed in a vacancy created by a labor dispute.

-Complaints of displacement must follow the procedure outlined in the DWS Workforce Programs Guide, Part I: Administration of Workforce Programs Policy and Procedure Manual-Section III., S: Complaints/Grievances and Appeals.
+Complaints of displacement must follow the procedure outlined in the Workforce Investment Act (WIA) Policy Manual, Chapter 9: Complaints, Grievances and Appeals.